 Review of 2019 - 2020

 We hire qualified sport coaches to offer Gymnastics curriculum coaching – Geoff Rellis (Good Life Gymnastics) has provided children (Reception to Year 6) with gymnastics lessons.
 These lessons focused on developing key skills and the teachers benefitted as they joined in with the coaching as part of their own professional development.
 We have continued with this into the new academic year and also provided the children with a lunch time club as it has had such a positive response.
 Teachers have become more confident and they are replicating the skills and ideas.
-57 children have regularly attended the lunch club last year with children from each year group attending.
-Using the lunch club we have been able to enter the borough Key Steps competition where we won gold in one event.
+50 children have regularly attended the lunch club last year with children from each year group attending.
+Using the lunch club we have been able to enter the borough Key Steps competition where we won gold in a couple of events.
 This has also identified pathways for our children as many of them are with local gym clubs such as Tolworth, Avondale and Genesis.